 Whether you have insurance benefits or not, ask your doctor about getting diabetes education.
 Diabetes care involves a 24-hour a day understanding of what you need to do to keep yourself healthy.
-Enroll in a class or work individually with a Certified Diabetes Educator or Registered Dietitian.
+Enroll in a class or work individually with a Diabetes Care & Education Specialists or Registered Dietitian.

 If you do not have insurance coverage, do not get discouraged, talk with the class instructors.
 A special payment plan or funds may be available for your special needs.

 Support groups are available for adults and children with diabetes.
 Information for specific locations can be found by contacting the individual diabetes education programs listed in each county above and through the American Diabetes Association, 302.656.0030 or 888.DIABETES or on their website, www.diabetes.org or through The Juvenile Diabetes Research Foundation, 302.888.1117 or on their website, www.jdrf.org.

 The Delaware Pharmacists Society strives to offer the best healthcare outcomes to their patients and is currently working on a CDC grant in partnership with the Diabetes and Heart Disease Prevention and Control Program, specifically related to diabetes and hypertension.